Nomensa.com

 Who does the EAA apply to?

-Any product over service covered in the list above, that is released, updated or changed after 28 June 2025 on the EU Market.
+Any product or service covered in the list above, that is released, updated or changed after 28 June 2025 on the EU Market.

 This includes products and services provided by companies outside the EU but to customers on the EU Market.
 So, UK organisations selling to the EU Market would need to comply irrespective of the UK withdrawal from the EU.